camit001/Python-In-30-Days/Day_05_Lists/05_Lists.md

 ```

-There are four collection data types in Python :
+Python has four commonly used built-in collection data types:

-- List: is a collection which is ordered and changeable(modifiable).
-Allows duplicate members.
+- List: an ordered, mutable collection that allows duplicate items.
-- Tuple: is a collection which is ordered and unchangeable or unmodifiable(immutable).
-Allows duplicate members.
+- Tuple: an ordered, immutable collection that allows duplicate items.
-- Set: is a collection which is unordered, un-indexed and unmodifiable, but we can add new items to the set.
-Duplicate members are not allowed.
+- Set: an unordered collection of unique items.
+Sets are mutable, so items can be added or removed.
-- Dictionary: is a collection which is unordered, changeable(modifiable) and indexed.
-No duplicate members.
+- Dictionary: a mutable collection of key-value pairs.
+Keys must be unique.

-A list is collection of different data types which is ordered and modifiable(mutable).
+A list is an ordered and mutable collection that can contain values of different data types.
 A list can be empty or it may have different data type items.

 ### How to Create a List